codiceSpaghetti/VoiceVibes/README.md

 * Sadness.

-[1] TESS: Toronto Emotional Speech Set.
+[1] **TESS**: Toronto Emotional Speech Set.
 2 female speakers (young and old), 2800 audio files, random words were spoken in 7 different emotions.

-[2] SAVEE: Surrey Audio-Visual Expressed Emotion.
+[2] **SAVEE**: Surrey Audio-Visual Expressed Emotion.
 4 male speakers, 480 audio files, same sentences were spoken in 7 different emotions.

-[3] RAVDESS: 2452 audio files, with 12 male speakers and 12 Female speakers, the lexical features (vocabulary) of the utterances are kept constant by speaking only 2 statements of equal lengths in 8 different emotions by all speakers.
+[3] **RAVDESS**: 2452 audio files, with 12 male speakers and 12 Female speakers, the lexical features (vocabulary) of the utterances are kept constant by speaking only 2 statements of equal lengths in 8 different emotions by all speakers.

-[4] CREMA: Crowd-Sourced Emotional Multimodal Actors Dataset.
+[4] **CREMA**: Crowd-Sourced Emotional Multimodal Actors Dataset.
 7442 audio files, 91 different speakers (48 male and 43 female between the ages of 20 and 74) of different races and ethnicities, different statements are spoken in 6 different emotions and 4 emotional levels (low, mid, high and unspecified).

 ## My solution
-I propose six different architectures that exploits combination of Convolutional Neural Network (CNN), Long Short Term Memory (LSTM) and the Self-attention mechanism.
+I propose six different architectures that exploits combination of **Convolutional Neural Network (CNN), Long Short Term Memory (LSTM) and the Self-attention** mechanism.
 ### Ensemble with Genetic Algorithm
 In particular, I present three families of models, i.e. CNN-LSTM, LSTM-CNN and CNN-Transfomer, which are finally combined in an **ensemble** that consider an average voting to get the final predictions, where the best combination of weights is found with a **Genetic Algorithm (GA).**